How to Use Variables in a Query

 where activated is {{activated}}

-Dropdown: find users that are free or paid
+Dropdown: find paid users

 select *